CartoDB/cartodb/doc/API.md

 #### layer.getSubLayerCount()

-Get the number of sublayers in layer.
+Gets the number of sublayers in layer.

 ##### Returns

-Number of sublayers.
+The number of sublayers.

 ##### Example